Symbian9/qmapshack-doc-wiki/How to Save Your Work.md

 You don't edit maps in QMapShack, so the maps themselves are readonly - no matter whether you use online maps or locally stored maps.
 However your **map view** is the way yo configure how your currently visible maps are diplayed.
 Details are covered elsewhere in the manual: https://bitbucket.org/maproom/qmapshack/wiki/DocControlMapDem

 You can can switch between different map views, but those are not directly related to your own data which is stored in projects.
+The data can be displayed on one or several Views.
+A View is defined by a selection of maps and DEM files and is independent from the data in the Workspace.

 ## Your Projects ##